 The Youth Grant Initiative teaches curious and passionate individuals about community leadership through hands on philanthropy and grant making.
 As a member of the YGI cohort, you will create positive change within the community by diving into the world of nonprofit giving and make a difference by awarding community grants.

-The foundation believes youth have distinct and exceptional insights into the needs of other youth!
-This experience is designed to assist them to use their ideas to create positive change within the community at large.
+We believe you have distinct and exceptional insights into the needs of youth in our community!
+This experience is designed to use your ideas and will have an immediate and meaningful impact within the community.

-The Multnomah Athletic Foundation strives to recruit diverse members who vary in race, ethnic background, school, socio-economic level, personal interests and academic/physical abilities.
+The Multnomah Athletic Foundation strives to recruit diverse members who vary in race, ethnic background, school, socio-economic level, personal interests, and academic/physical abilities.
 By the end of the program, the YGI team will collectively make grant award and funding recommendations to the foundation’s Board of Directors.